cgthayer/django-cacheme/README.md

 keys in that invalid key will be invalid.

 * `invalid_models`/`invalid_m2m_models`: List, default [].
-Models and m2m models that will trigger the invalid signal, every model must has an invalid_key property(can be a list), and m2m model need to have a suffix.
+Models and m2m models that will trigger the invalid signal, every model must has an invalid_key property(can be a list), and m2m model need m2m keys(see Model part).
 And when signal is called, all members in the model instance invalid key will be removed.

 * `hit`: callback when cache hit, need 3 arguments `(key, result, container)`